Nutana Park, Saskatoon

 Nutana Park (sometimes referred to as South Nutana Park) is a mostly residential neighbourhood located in south-central Saskatoon, Saskatchewan, Canada.
 It is a suburban subdivision, consisting mostly of low-density, single detached dwellings.
-As of 2007, the area is home to 2,748 residents.
-The neighbourhood is considered a middle-income area, with an average family income of $66,555, an average dwelling value of $257,789 and a home ownership rate of 85.1%.
+As of 2021, the area is home to 2,959 residents.
+The neighbourhood is considered a middle-income area, with an average personal income of $42,630 and a home ownership rate of 83.3%.

-According to MLS data, the average sale price of a home as of 2013 was $356,116.
+According to MLS data, the average sale price of a home as of 2020 was $346,929.

 History

-The most of the land for the Nutana Park neighbourhood was annexed by the city between 1910 and 1919, with the remaining southern piece annexed between 1960 and 1969.
+Most of the land for the Nutana Park neighbourhood was annexed by the city between 1910 and 1919, with the remaining southern piece annexed between 1960 and 1969.
 According to a 1913 map of registered subdivisions, the name "Nutana Park" was one of many developments in the area, the rest of which went unbuilt.
 Some of the other subdivisions included University Park, Nutana View, Sterling Park, Alta Vista and Hampton Park.
 Home building began in the area after World War II, with the greatest activity between 1961 and 1970.
 The majority of residential units are single-family detached houses, with a small number of semi-detached and apartment units.

 The area was once served by two elementary schools under the Saskatoon Public Schools.
 Prince Philip School began construction in 1959 and opened in 1960.
 Another public elementary school, Lorne Haselton School, opened in 1961 but closed in 1985 and later occupied (1988) by Saskatchewan Abilities Council.
 The school was named in honour of Dr. L. D. Haselton, a longtime school dentist and board member.

 St. James Elementary School served the neighbourhood until 2005, when it was closed due to declining enrolment.
 One notable alumnus of the school is Mike Babcock, current NHL head coach of the Toronto Maple Leafs.
 After St. James' closure, the francophone École canadienne-française Pavillon Gustave-Dubois took over the building; it is Saskatoon's only francophone high school.
 Extensive renovations to the building were completed in 2008.

 Government and politics

 Nutana Park exists within the federal electoral district of Saskatoon—Grasswood.
 It is currently represented by Kevin Waugh of the Conservative Party of Canada, first elected in 2015.

 Provincially, Nutana Park is mostly within the boundaries of Saskatoon Eastview.
-It is currently represented by Corey Tochor of the Saskatchewan Party, first elected in 2011.
+It is currently represented by Matt Love of the Saskatchewan New Democratic Party, elected in 2020.
 A small portion of the neighborhood north-east of Louise Avenue is within the boundaries of Saskatoon Churchill-Wildwood.